 About

 But the most important thing I’ve learned is not how to do research.
+It’s why so many capable researchers struggle with it.

 The problem I kept seeing